garrison20/dc-metro/README.md

 ## Tools
 - A small phillips head screwdriver
+- Black Wire Ties - 4"
 - A hot glue gun _(optional)_
 - Tape _(optional)_

 ## Part 1: Prepare the Board
 1. Use a hot glue gun to cover the sharp screws on the right-hand side of the 64x32 LED matrix.
 This step is optional, but it will prevent wire chafing later on.
+Depending on the board you purchased, sharp screws may not be an issue.

     ![64x32 Matrix with Hot Glue on Screws](img/base-board.jpg)